What Is Thai Coconut Chicken Soup?

 - Cook Until Tender: Continue to simmer the uncovered soup, stirring occasionally, until the chicken is fully cooked and no longer pink inside (about 10-15 minutes for chicken).
 If using mushrooms, they should be tender and cooked through.

 - Optional Vegetables: Add cherry tomatoes and thinly sliced red bell pepper to the simmering soup if desired.
 Cook for 2-3 minutes until the tomatoes soften, and the bell pepper slices are tender-crisp.
-This step adds color and freshness to the soup.

 Notes